abraunegg/onedrive/docs/business-shared-items.md

 3. Update your OneDrive Client for Linux 'config' file to enable the feature by adding `sync_business_shared_items = "true"`.
 Adding this option will trigger a `--resync` requirement.
 4. Test the configuration using '--dry-run'
 5. Remove the use of '--dry-run' and sync the OneDrive Business Shared folders as required

-**NOTE:** This documentation will be updated as this feature progresses.

 ### Enable syncing of OneDrive Business Shared Items via config file
 ```text